 The Septuagint was written about a hundred years before Jesus.
-Like our Bible became the source of many English words used today (and Latin words back in the forth century), the Greek Septuagint was the likely source for almost all of the unusual Greek words Jesus uses.
+Like our Bible became the source of many English words used today (and Latin words back in the fourth century), the Greek Septuagint was the likely source for almost all of the unusual Greek words Jesus uses.
 Almost all because there is one word (discussed here) that appears only in Jesus's words.

 The First Record of Judean Greek